Have you ever heard of Tadipatri?

 How To Reach Tadipatri

-It is also done as a trip from Tirupati which is also about the same distance as from Bangalore.
-Guess these two have the closest airport too.
-Food and restaurant options are available at Tadipatri if you skip that the next best is to enter Anantapur town.
-On the highways spotted one huge food court kinds and the rest were small dabbas.
+It is also covered as a trip from Tirupati, which is also about the same distance as Bangalore.
+Food and restaurant options are available at Tadipatri.
+The next best option is to enter Anantapur town.
+On the highways, I spotted one huge food court, and the rest were small dabbas.

 Other Places of Interest Near Tadipatri

-- Devanahalli fort, Nandi hills and some vineyards also come enroute.
+- Devanahalli fort, Nandi hills, and some vineyards also come en route.